-The workforce majority is about to shift to the younger generations, requiring workplace dynamics to adapt.
+The workforce majority is already shifting to the younger generations, requiring workplace dynamics to adapt.
 Pew Research says Millennials surpassed Boomers in 2019 by numbering 72.1 million, with Boomers numbering 71.6 million.
 Millennials and Gen Z will make up 75% of the workforce by 2025.

-- A company’s mission and social impact matters to employees of the Gen X, Millennial and Gen Z generations.
+- A company’s mission and social impact matter to employees of Gen X, Millennial, and Gen Z generations.

-- Recent graduates want flexibility in their careers, to be able to shift between roles and explore new things.
+- Recent graduates want flexibility in their careers and the ability to shift between roles and explore new things.

-- Communication is different for younger employees who often don’t prefer communicating by email, but instead my social media or workplace apps will become critical components of workplace communication.
+- Communication is different for younger employees, who often don’t prefer communicating by email.
+Instead, social media or workplace apps will become critical components of workplace communication.

-People want to work for companies that matter, with missions that matter, for causes that matter.
+People want to work for companies that matter, with missions that matter, and for causes that matter.
 What does your business stand for?
-Figure out why your company matters and brand your company that way.
+Figure out why your company matters and make it your company’s brand.

 According to LinkedIn, 80% of talent acquisition leaders say that a company’s employer branding affects the type of talent they can acquire.